doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK `Statement::quote()` only accepts strings.

+`Statement::quote()` and `ExpressionBuilder::literal()` no longer accept arguments of an arbitrary type and and don't implement type-specific handling.
+Only strings can be quoted.

 ## BC BREAK `Statement` and `Connection` methods return `void`.

 `Connection::connect()`, `Statement::bindParam()`, `::bindValue()`, `::execute()`, `ResultStatement::setFetchMode()` and `::closeCursor()` no longer return a boolean value.
 They will throw an exception in case of failure.